-Control Circuit Protection.
-The electrical control circuit of the machine is protected by a 2 pole 3 amp circuit breaker.
-If breaker trips, the machine will immediately stop.
-Before resetting the breaker, open the disconnect switch to machine and set the "Ice/Off/Clean" switch to the "Off" position.
+Control Circuit Protection (Part No. 12A7504E1) The electrical control circuit of the machine is protected by a 2 Pole, 3A circuit breaker.
+If the breaker should open, the machine will immediately stop.
+Before resetting the breaker, open the disconnect switch to machine and set the "Clean/Off/Ice" selector switch to the "off" position.
 If the machine was off for an extended time the crankcase heater must be energized for a minimum of two hours before restarting the machine.
-When ready to restart the machine, depress the "Start" button.
-The machine will automatically return to a freeze cycle upon completion of the harvest cycle.
+When ready to restart the machine, set the "Clean/Off/Ice" selector switch to "Ice" and depress the "Start" button.
+The machine will start in a harvest, and begin a new freeze cycle upon completion.